Arty is my latest project. It will be an autonomous robot

 ever need an idler wheel.

-photo.
+But if it does, just use a non-swivel wheel.
 Non-swivel wheels are harder to find.
 I went to Home Depot

 and they had a ton of swivel wheels but only 1 or 2 fixed wheels.
 I had